Snakes in Suits

 Snakes in Suits: When Psychopaths Go to Work is a 2006 non-fiction book by industrial psychologist Paul Babiak and criminal psychologist Robert D. Hare.
+The book describes how a workplace psychopath can take power in a business using manipulation.

-Contents summary
+Contents

 The text covers the nature of psychopaths in the context of employment and purports to explain how psychopaths manipulate their way into work and get promoted, the effects of their presence on colleagues and corporations, and the superficial similarities (and fundamental differences) between leadership skills and psychopathic traits.
 The work is interlaced with fictional narratives illustrating how the factual content applies to real-life situations.
 Characteristics of manipulators are described as shifting to meet stereotypical gender expectations: a female psychopath might make full use of the passive, warm, nurturing, and dependent gender role stereotype in order to get what she wants out of others and a male psychopath might use a macho image, intimidation, and aggression to achieve satisfaction of his desires.
 The authors posit that around 1% of senior positions in business are occupied by psychopaths.